 - Use our Budget planner to work out the shortfall between your monthly income and your expenses.

-However, if it’s likely to be a long-term problem that could get worse, seeking help right away may be the best solution - before matters get out of control.
+However, if it’s likely to be a long-term problem, seeking help right away might be the best solution.
+Before matters get out of control.

 Reducing your monthly expenses

-- Can you ditch any of your regular monthly expenses or cut back on any luxuries?
+- can you ditch any of your regular monthly expenses or cut back on any luxuries?

-- Are you on the cheapest tariff for all your monthly bills?
+- are you on the cheapest tariff for all your monthly bills?

-- If you have credit card debt, can you switch to a 0% credit card and save yourself some interest payments?
+- if you have credit card debt, can you switch to a 0% credit card and save yourself some interest payments?

-- Are you spending too much on going out or new clothes?
-It’s far more important to be able to pay the rent.
+- are you spending too much on going out or new clothes?
+It’s far more important to be able to pay the rent?